Motorola Razr 50 Ultra review: A clamshell bombshell

 On the connectivity front, there’s 5G, Wi-Fi 7 and Bluetooth 5.4 compatibility, while biometrics are covered by a fingerprint sensor in the power button on the right edge and facial recognition in both the selfie and rear cameras, enabling you to use it with the phone open or closed.

 Optimisation of apps for the folding format is still frustratingly undercooked but otherwise, the software is decent enough.
-The Razr 50 Ultra ships with Android 14 and is promised three years of OS updates and four years of security patches.
+The Razr 50 Ultra ships with Android 14 and Motorola promises three years of OS updates and four years of security patches.
 That’s slightly fewer than the Samsung Z Flip 5 – due four and five, respectively – and that’s before we even get into the possibility of the Z Flip 6 getting seven years apiece, like the Galaxy S24 series.
 That could spell trouble for Motorola.

 Still, I prefer the software here to Samsung’s heavily customised UI.
-This is as close to stock Android as you can get outside of Google phones, with barely any bloatware and support for Google’s Gemini AI out of the box.
+This is as close to stock Android as you can get outside of Google phones, with barely any bloatware, and support for Google’s Gemini AI out of the box.
 We’re also expecting several “Moto AI” features in the coming months: asking the phone to “pay attention”, for instance, will make it start recording conversations, offering up a transcription and summary when you’re finished.

 READ NEXT: Best Android phone